-A full checklist of on page optimisation tips to get your page up in the rankings.
+A full checklist of on-page optimisation tips to get your website to stand out with Google and pushed up the rankings.

 Let’s get to it!